Keli Lane: Subsequent police investigations

-Trial
+Trial and aftermath

 The matter was heard in the Supreme Court; presided over by Justice Anthony Whealy; with Mark Tedeschi, QC as the Crown Prosecutor; and Keith Chapple, SC defending Lane under instruction from Legal Aid; and began on 9 August 2010.
 The Crown alleged that Lane became pregnant five times over seven years during the 1990s; terminating the first two pregnancies, placing two babies up for adoption, and allegedly murdering her baby, Tegan, on 14 September 1996.
 The jury heard that Lane concealed her pregnancies from her family and friends in order to protect her personal image and reputation.
 According to Supreme Court judge Peter Hammill, who acted in her defence in 2006, images would have been destroyed by revelations of the salaciousness of her sex life centering around numerous rugby players from The Manly Marlins club over which Robert Lane presided.

 The evidence heard at the trial was similar to that presented at the inquest four years earlier.
 The major differences were the police searches that occurred in between, and the discovery that Lane had left Auburn Hospital not at 2 pm on the day Tegan disappeared, but several hours earlier.
 The Crown produced evidence that, as a motive for murder, Lane was prepared to abandon her children at birth to increase her chances of representing Australia in water polo at the Sydney 2000 Olympic Games.
 There was also evidence she believed children would interfere with her educational plans, her social life, and the regard in which she was held by parents and friends.
 It was also alleged that her friends' wedding on 14 September may have been a crucial factor; as Lane sought a permanent solution to a potential problem to hide evidence of the pregnancy and birth from family and friends.

 On 13 December 2010, the jury found Lane guilty of lying under oath in relation to documents dealing with her adopting out two other babies.
 The jury was not able to come to a unanimous verdict on the murder charge.
 Under advice from Whealy, the jury was given the option of returning a majority of 11 to one verdict.
 A little later on the same day, the jury found Lane guilty of murder of Tegan.
 Lane was refused bail.

 Sentencing

 Sentence procedures commenced on 11 March 2011, again in the Supreme Court before Whealy, with the Crown calling for the court to pay particular regard to general deterrence.
 It was reported that psychiatrist Michael Diamond, who appeared before the hearing on behalf of the Crown, found no evidence of a psychiatric disorder and that Lane's decisions appeared to be based on "problem solving".
-On 15 April 2011, Lane was sentenced to 18 years' jail with a non-parole period of 13 years and five months.
-She will be eligible for parole on 12 May 2023.
+On 15 April 2011, Lane was sentenced to 18 years' jail expiring on 12 December 2028, with a non-parole period of 13 years and five months.
+She became eligible for parole on 12 May 2024.